-John Allison is a partner in the Charlotte office and represents clients in a variety of complex transactions, including mergers, acquisitions, divestitures, joint ventures, and large-scale construction contracts, in the technology, energy, finance, maritime and other industry sectors.
-As the operations of his clients have spread overseas, he has also been involved in international projects.
-John has experience handling international matters in over 30 foreign countries involving issues relating to the Foreign Corrupt Practices Act, U.S. export control laws, antiboycott laws, bank guarantees, international treaties and conventions, Incoterms, dealer protection laws, currency exchange controls, and other matters impacting cross-border transactions.
+John Allison is a partner in the Charlotte office and represents multi-national public and private companies in a variety of complex transactions, including mergers, acquisitions, divestitures, spin-offs, investments, and joint ventures, in the technology, energy, finance, consulting, construction, retail, security, manufacturing, maritime, cosmetics, airline, and other industry sectors.
+His cross-border mergers and acquisitions practice often involves numerous parties and operations in multiple countries and the complex international, tax, and regulatory issues associated with those types of deals.
+As the operations of his clients have spread overseas, he has also gained experience handling international matters in over 40 foreign countries involving issues relating to the Foreign Corrupt Practices Act, U.S. export control laws, anti-boycott laws, bank guarantees, international treaties and conventions, Incoterms, dealer protection laws, currency exchange controls, and other matters impacting cross-border transactions.

 John served as law clerk to the Honorable Robert F. Chapman, Fourth Circuit Court of Appeals, 1991-92.

 Prior to joining K&L Gates, John was an associate in the Washington, D.C. office of a national law firm.

-- Best Lawyers in America, Corporate Law, International Trade and Finance Law, Project Finance Law, Mergers and Acquisitions Law, 2008-2022
+- The Best Lawyers in America®, Corporate Law, International Trade and Finance Law, Project Finance Law, Mergers and Acquisitions Law, 2008-2023

-- Best Lawyers in America, 2018-2020 Lawyer of the Year, Mergers and Acquisitions Law - Charlotte
+- The Best Lawyers in America®, 2018-2020 Lawyer of the Year, Mergers and Acquisitions Law - Charlotte

-- Best Lawyers in America, 2015 Lawyer of the Year, International Trade and Finance Law - Charlotte
+- The Best Lawyers in America®, 2015 Lawyer of the Year, International Trade and Finance Law - Charlotte

 - North Carolina Super Lawyers, Business/Corporate Law, 2006 - 2009, 2013-2014